October 6, 2025

 Reduce layer height

-The most obvious trick in order to reduce layer lines in 3D prints is to reduce the layer height as much as possible for your 3D printer.
-The layer height defines the vertical height of each layer.
-So the bigger the layer height more prominent the layer lines and thinner the layer height, subtle the layer lines.
+The most obvious trick to reduce layer lines in 3D prints is to reduce the layer height as much as possible for your 3D printer.
+The layer height defines the vertical resolution of each layer.
+The bigger the layer height, the more prominent the layer lines, and thinner the layer height, the more subtle the layer lines.

 However, adjusting layer height has other consequences, so make sure you’re using the best layer height for your printer which can be based upon decisions relating to the filament you’re using, the nozzle diameter, the design of the object, the application of the object and so on.